asterisk/documentation/docs/Development/Reference-Information/Other-Reference-Information/Upgrading-pjproject-Bundled.md

----
+!!! info "pjproject"

-**Information: pjproject** The latest release for pjproject can be found either on their websites [downloads page](https://www.pjsip.org/download.htm), or directly from their [github repository](https://github.com/pjsip/pjproject/releases).
+    The latest release for pjproject can be found either on their websites [downloads page](https://www.pjsip.org/download.htm), or directly from their [github repository](https://github.com/pjsip/pjproject/releases).

----
+[//]: # (end-info)

 The build process for bundled software currently expects tarballs compressed using bz2.
 So if the software you are downloading is not compressed as such (\*.tar.bz2 format) you'll need to convert it first.
 Once you have the tarball you'll either need to also get the associated MD5 checksum for it, or create one for it.
 Create a file called MD5SUM.TXT and add the checksum(s) to it (see examples from previous upgrades in the [third party mirror](https://github.com/asterisk/third-party)).